National's Sam Uffindell Tauranga's next MP

 "I'm just so happy we are maintaining that 2017 vote.
 That tells me our messages are resonating, what I was hearing on the ground during this campaign is indicative of what we're seeing here tonight and people are happy with this Government."

-Tinetti said the votes showed that the Labour messages were getting out and "it tells me we have a really good chance" in the general elections.
+Tinetti said the votes showed that the Labour messages were getting out and "it tells me we have a really good chance" in the general election.

 "Byelections are traditionally really hard for incumbent Governments."